tgingold/vhdl4gatemate/README.md

 * 01-blink-pll: A still standalone example that instantiate the PLL.
   This example could be considered as a start point for a design.

 * 02-vga-bars: First use of the VGA interface on the board.
+Also first use of common files (Makefile and GateMate component package)

 ## Reference Doc